Overview

 3. Conducting user research to ensure detailed needs are captured across organizations.

-4. Providing proposals for review and potential approval to the Governance Team.
 5. Participating in Governance Team meetings including by providing updates and elevating emerging issues.

-5. Facilitating project management and decision-making processes across collaborating organizations.
+6. Facilitating project management and decision-making processes across collaborating organizations.

 Core Development Principles